The Best Hiking Socks for Every Type of Trek

 If there's anything better than yanking your hiking boot off post-trek, it's the nearly orgasmic sensation of slipping your feet into a pair of perfect hiking socks.

-The best hiking socks will be made of a combo of merino wool and a synthetic material like nylon or polyester, adds Dr. Sutera, which adds to their moisture-wicking ability and durability.
+The best hiking socks will be made of a combination of merino wool and a synthetic material like nylon or polyester, notes Dr. Sutera, which adds to their moisture-wicking ability and durability.
 "Both nylon and polyester can help speed up the drying time," she says.
-Keep reading for 10 solid pairs of hiking socks to try.
+And anyone who has traipsed through wet terrain, experienced unexpected weather, or ended a trek feeling as though they're standing in a pool of sweat knows this is key to a successful hike.
+(Related: The Best Hiking Sandals for Women That You Can Actually Trek In)

 Smartwool PhD Outdoor Medium Crew Socks